Krishna Pada Roy

-Krishna Pada Roy is a retired additional inspector general of the Bangladesh Police and former commissioner of Chattogram Metropolitan Police.
-He is a former additional commissioner of Dhaka Metropolitan Police.
+Krishna Pada Roy is a retired additional inspector general of the Bangladesh Police and former commissioner of the Chattogram Metropolitan Police.
+He is a former additional commissioner of the Dhaka Metropolitan Police.

 Career

-Roy joined the Bangladesh Police through the 15th batch of Bangladesh Civil Service.
+Roy joined the Bangladesh Police through the 15th batch of the Bangladesh Civil Service.

 From 2001 to 2006, during the Bangladesh Nationalist Party rule, Roy was placed in unimportant positions along with fellow Hindu officers and officers from Gopalganj District and Faridpur District who were perceived as being loyal to the opposition Awami League.
 He was stationed at the Bangladesh Police Academy.
-He served as an additional superintendent of police in Syedpur Railway police after that in the Armed Police Battalion of Khulna District.
+He served as an additional superintendent of police in Syedpur Railway Police after that in the Armed Police Battalion of Khulna District.
 He was later deputed to a diplomatic mission of Bangladesh.

 In February 2008, Roy was transferred from superintendent of police of Sherpur District to the Criminal Investigation Department with the rank of special superintendent of police.
 He was transferred from special superintendent of police of the Criminal Investigation Department in Rajshahi District in August 2008 to superintendent of police in Chandpur District.
 In May 2009, Roy was the superintendent of police in Chandpur District when 30 homes were burned down in an arson attack over char land.

 Roy provided security to a rally of the Bangladesh Nationalist Party in 2010 as they attempted to lay siege to the Bangladesh Election Commission office over the by-election in Bhola District.
 In 2011, Roy was elected assistant publicity and publication secretary of the Bangladesh Police Service Association.

-In April 2012, police officers under Roy, who was then the deputy commissioner (Ramna Zone) of Dhaka Metropolitan Police, assaulted two journalists, from Samakal and Kaler Kantho, at the University of Dhaka.
+In April 2012, police officers under Roy, who was then the deputy commissioner (Ramna Zone) of Dhaka Metropolitan Police, assaulted two journalists from Samakal and Kaler Kantho at the University of Dhaka.
 Roy assured the journalists that action would be taken against the involved police officers.

 Roy led raids to arrest foreigners illegally staying in Bangladesh in November and detained 31 people from different African nations.
-On 3 December 2014, Roy, then deputy commissioner of the Detective Branch (South) arrested three Rohingya linked with Jama'atul Mujahideen Bangladesh and the 2014 Burdwan blast in India.
-They were arrested after a tip off from the National Investigation Agency of India.
+On 3 December 2014, Roy, then deputy commissioner of the Detective Branch (South), arrested three Rohingya linked with Jama'atul Mujahideen Bangladesh and the 2014 Burdwan blast in India.
+They were arrested after a tip-off from the National Investigation Agency of India.
 The suspects were also linked with the Rohingya Solidarity Organisation.
 The arrest followed greater cooperation between law enforcement agencies in Bangladesh and India on counterterrorism.